Pedro I of Brazil: Portuguese dynastic affair

 A few months later, the Emperor received word that his father had died on 10 March 1826, and that he had succeeded his father on the Portuguese throne as King Dom Pedro IV.
 Aware that a reunion of Brazil and Portugal would be unacceptable to the people of both nations, he hastily abdicated the crown of Portugal on 2 May in favor of his eldest daughter, who became Queen Dona Maria II.
 (Note: Pedro I gave up more than just the crowns of Portugal and Brazil.
 Less known is that he was also offered the crown of Greece in April 1822 (while he was still prince regent) by the Greek government which was embroiled in a fight for national independence.
-Pedro I declined, and eventually Otto of Bavaria became King of Greece (Costa 1995).
+Pedro I declined, and eventually Otto of Bavaria became King of Greece.
 Pedro I also declined offers of the Spanish crown made in 1826 and 1829 by liberals who rebelled against the absolutist rule of his uncle, Don Ferdinand VII.
 The liberals in Portugal and Spain agreed in 1830 to make Pedro I the "Emperor of Iberia".
-He seems to have declined this offer also, since nothing came of it (Costa 1995).
-Brazilian historian Sérgio Corrêa da Costa and Portuguese historian Antônio Sardinha have argued, however, with little supporting evidence, that one of the inducements which prompted Pedro I to abdicate the Brazilian crown was to dethrone his brother and his uncle and rule the entire Iberian Peninsula as its emperor (Costa 1995).)
+He seems to have declined this offer also, since nothing came of it.
+Brazilian historian Sérgio Corrêa da Costa and Portuguese historian Antônio Sardinha have argued, however, with little supporting evidence, that one of the inducements which prompted Pedro I to abdicate the Brazilian crown was to dethrone his brother and his uncle and rule the entire Iberian Peninsula as its emperor.)
 His abdication was conditional: Portugal was required to accept the Constitution which he had drafted and Maria II was to marry his brother Miguel.
 Regardless of the abdication, Pedro I continued to act as an absentee king of Portugal and interceded in its diplomatic matters, as well as in internal affairs, such as making appointments.
 (Although Maria II had already been recognized as queen, all Portuguese coins for the period 1826–1828 bear the name and image of Pedro IV.)
 He found it difficult, at the very least, to keep his position as Brazilian emperor separate from his obligations to protect his daughter's interests in Portugal.
 On 3 March 1828, when his plans appeared to be secure, he finalized his earlier conditional abdication from the Portuguese throne with an additional decree.